High Protein Sweet Potato Gratin

 • Sauce

-• Take out, add remaining shredded cheese on top and cook for an additional 15 – 20 minutes.
+• Take out, add remaining shredded cheese on top and cook for an additional 10-15 minutes.
 This will keep the cheese from drying out.
-I would recommend covering with aluminum foil to encourage the vegan cheese to melt.

 • You will know this dish is done when sweet potatoes are fork-tender.